KRUKMAN/fafiq-app/docs/ai_checklist.md

 ## Before shipping a change
 - Confirm RLS policies cover new table/query paths.
 - Confirm `org_id` is always passed and validated.
-- Confirm activity events are written for new mutations.
+- Confirm activity events are written for new mutations (and are atomic).
 - Confirm web build still works (routing, styling, dependencies).